Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights - NewsBreak

 - The Bears have yet to cover the spread this year when underdogs by 12.5 points or more.

-- Chicago has eclipsed the over/under in 33.3% of its opportunities this year (four times over 12 games with a set point total).
+- Chicago's games this season have hit the over in 30.8% of its opportunities (four times in 13 games with a set point total).

 - When Chicago scores more than 20.2 points, it is 2-2 against the spread and 1-3 overall.

-- The Bears have 19 giveaways this season, while the Packers have 19 takeaways.
+- The Bears have 19 turnovers this season, equal to the number of takeaways for the Packers.

 Home and road insights

-- Away from home, Chicago has two wins against the spread and is 2-4 overall.
+- Chicago has two wins against the spread, and is 3-4 overall, in away games.

-- In six away games this year, Chicago has gone over the total twice.
+- In seven away games this year, Chicago has hit the over twice.

 Powered by Data Skrive.